jgreener64/ProteinEnsembles.jl/README.md

 - SPE error scores of generated structures (see paper).
 Line n corresponds to structure n.
 - RMSFs of each residue over the ensemble of generated structures, and a plot of this.
 Line n corresponds to residue index n.

 For allosteric site prediction there will be `pdbs_mod_n` and `mod_n` containing similar information for the perturbed ensembles.
-There will also be the order of allosteric predictions (`predictions.tsv`) and the size of the perturbation on modulating each site (`perturbations.tsv`).
+There will also be the order of allosteric predictions (`predictions.tsv`) and the size of the perturbation on modulating each site (`perturbations.tsv`), which is the RMSD between the centroid structure of the perturbed and unperturbed ensembles.

 ### Reproducing paper results